Visit Albuquerque prohibits users from downloading images from our website.Please use our media library for downloadable images and usage rights.

 Immigrants from Asia have established strong communities in Albuquerque with rich and varied traditions.
-The Asian presence is unmistakable near the fairgrounds, where the concentration of Asian restaurants (particularly Vietnamese) and shops has earned it the nickname "Little Saigon."
-But Asian Americans live and work throughout the city and are an integral part of Albuquerque's cultural mix.
+The Asian presence is unmistakable throughout the city, and Asian Americans are an integral part of Albuquerque's cultural mix.

 The timing and forces behind Asian immigration to the Albuquerque area were as varied as the nationalities that came here.
-While a wave of Chinese immigrants was drawn west in the 1800s to search for gold in California and work on the first transcontinental railroad, many of the first Japanese immigrants at that time were escaping dire economic and agricultural conditions in southern Japan.
-The arrival of the railroad in New Mexico brought these and other immigrants to Albuquerque in larger numbers starting in the late 1800s.
+While a wave of Chinese immigrants was drawn west in the 1800s to search for gold in California and work on the first transcontinental railroad, Albuquerque’s first Chinese American community dissolved by the early 20th century due to violence and legalized discrimination.
+A second wave of immigration from China established the Chinese American community in Albuquerque once again.

 The 19th and early 20th centuries presented challenges for Albuquerque's small but growing Asian population.
 Racial discrimination was tolerated and pervasive, seriously impacting economic opportunities for Asian residents.
-To cope with discrimination, many immigrant communities looked to each other for support and often started businesses that were patronized by their fellow countrymen.
+To cope with discrimination, many immigrant communities looked to each other for support.

 Today, the Asian population is integrated into all aspects of life in Albuquerque, from food to art to music.
 Events such as the Chinese New Year festival draw hundreds of adults and children every year, and traditions such as Japanese Taiko drumming are quickly growing in popularity.
 Members of the various Asian communities can be found in every profession and industry, including engineering, academics, technology, small business, retail, medicine, law and government.
 Their cultural traditions are nurtured and celebrated both within families and with public events.
 To learn about or participate in one of the Asian community's cultural events, check out the following resources.